gtrimarc/physical_activity_detection_model/README.md

 and inexpensive temperature and pulse sensors.
 This project has the potential to lead to the development of a wearable activity monitoring device similar to the Apple watch, but more cost effective.

-In the preliminary analysis that I am presenting, I used the PAMAP2 dataset from the UC Irvine Machine Learning repository and accessible through this URL:
+Here, I include the IPython notebook for a prelimirary study of the developmenr of a model that detects levels of physical activities using pulse and temperature readings for instance from a smartwatch.
+I am using the PAMAP2 dataset from the UC Irvine Machine Learning repository to build the model.
+The dataset if accessible through this URL:

 https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring